Jog Falls (Gersoppa Falls)

 Waterfalls are known to people for many thousands of years and around them have evolved and disappeared ancient cities.
 Though in the 19th century, when Europeans learned about this wonder of nature, the area around the waterfall was covered with jungle and it was even hard to find a spot to look at the falls.

 Earlier the falls often were called Gersoppa Falls after a large village fairly far downstream.
 Now the waterfall is called Jog Falls after the nearby village of Jog… which in turn has been named in local Kannada language after the falls.

 A new trend – to harness the power of rivers for electricity production – took the world by storm throughout the 20th century.
 The legendary Indian engineer Visvesvaraya visited the falls around 1900 and exclaimed: “What a waste!” – meaning the waste of nature’s energy.

 Such views led to the demise of this magnificent landmark.
-In 1949 there was built a hydropower station (Linganmakki dam) which takes a major part of the water away.
+In 1949 there was built a hydropower station (Linganmakki dam) that takes a major part of the water away.
 Only during the monsoons, the floodgates are opened and the waterfall is at its full force.

 Now the area around the falls has been arranged for tourists.
 There have been developed tourist trails to allow better visibility from different viewpoints, step by step is evolving tourist industry.